The IMS Clinic Okotoks Relies On

 When a nerve becomes irritated or hypersensitive (often after injury or repetitive strain), it causes the muscles it controls to stay partially contracted — creating pain, stiffness, and reduced mobility.

-IMS uses fine, sterile needles to:
+IMS treatment uses fine, sterile needles to:

 ✓ Stimulate the affected muscle directly